 Day 4: Rainy Day in Fernandina

-On Saturday morning it was overcast, so Kevin and I hung out at the pool and had it all to ourselves for a couple of hours.
+On Saturday morning it was overcast, so Kevin and I hung out at the pool.
+We were lucky enough to have it all to ourselves for a couple of hours.

 For lunch, we went down to Salt Life Food Shack by the beach.
 They have a great rooftop patio where you can look out at the ocean while you eat, and we were lucky enough to score a table up there.
 It was a hot day, so I cooled down with a sangria and some sushi.
 They also have poke bowls, tacos, and burgers.

 In the afternoon, it started to rain, but that didn’t bother us.
 On our first day, we’d seen a storefront with a sign that just read “Pinball,” so we were curious to check it out.
 Turns out, there’s a Fernandina Beach Pinball Museum.
-You can play pinball for $10 for an hour or $14 for all day, and the owner will tell you all about his pinball machines if you want a history lesson as well!
+You can play pinball all day long if you want.
+The owner will even regale you with tales about his pinball machines if you want a history lesson as well!
 It was a great rainy day activity and we nearly lost track of time in there.

 The rest of the day, we lounged around watching beach and pool shows on HGTV, ate all of our delicious leftovers for dinner, and rested up for the long drive back to Atlanta in the morning.

-I know there’s so much more to see in Fernandina Beach and Amelia Island, so I can’t wait for us to go back and explore some more!
+I know there’s much more to see in Fernandina Beach and Amelia Island, so I can’t wait to go back and explore some more!